prismicio/php-laravel-starter/readme.md

 You may have to restart your server.

+#### Create your routes and pages

+When the project is first launched and viewed, it will by default display a help page.
+Here you will find some documentation to help you get started with your Laravel project.

+It includes an example that shows how to create a route and query a document of the custom type "page".
+It then shows how to integrate the content into the Laravel templates.

+Check it out to get a better understanding of how you would create your own routes and templates for your project.
+You can also explore our documentation to learn more about how to [query the API](https://prismic.io/docs/how-to-query-the-api#?lang=php) and how to integrate content fields like [Rich Text](https://prismic.io/docs/fields/structuredtext#integrate?lang=php), [Images](https://prismic.io/docs/fields/image#integrate?lang=php), and more.

-#### Deploy your Laravel application
+### Deploying your Laravel application

-An easy way to deploy your Laravel application is to use [Heroku](http://www.heroku.com).
+Once you've created your website, an easy way to deploy your Laravel application is to use [Heroku](http://www.heroku.com).
 Just follow these few simple steps once you have successfully [signed up](https://id.heroku.com/signup/www-header) and [installed the Heroku toolbelt](https://toolbelt.heroku.com/):

 Create a new Heroku application